 North East Arnhem Land

 North East Arnhem Land is located around 500 kilometres from Darwin in the Northern Territory and is a region rich in art, culture and history.
-There is a growing energy and desire among the Yolngu people of this region to take ownership of their future.

 According to the 2016 ABS Census: